 For a spoonable texture, take the wheel out of the refrigerator at least an hour before serving.
 Better yet, warm her in the oven at 250°F for about 5 minutes, until she’s soft to the touch.
 If you’re on or past the expiration date, skip this step.
 She’s already good to go.

 Use a paring knife to carefully slice all the way around the rind, just inside the bark.
 Slowly peel back and remove the rind.
 You can also just take off half the rind, which makes for a sexy, scantily clad presentation.
 Don’t throw away the rind: you’ll want it later when you’ve finished the spoonable part and are still craving more.

 3. Go down on her.

 Devour her silken insides with nothing but a spoon—or even just use your fingers.
-If you want to be extra, surround her with accoutrements for plunging in like the best fondue you’ve ever had: french fries, pickles, your favorite mustard, or maybe just some warm sourdough.
+If you want to be extra, surround her with accompaniments for plunging: french fries, pickles, your favorite mustard, or maybe just some warm sourdough.
 A malty Belgian ale or bourbon cocktail is also a highly recommended addition.